gatsby-inc/gatsby-starter-newsletter/README.md

 Your implementation should meet the following requirements:

-- Setup an endpoint to process newsletter sign-ups.
+- Setup a new server with an endpoint to process newsletter sign-ups.
 - Handle the POST requests with form data that the UI provided makes upon submission (see Additional Docs below).
 - Gracefully handle any errors per the validation rules.
 - The front-end should show any validation errors returned from unsuccessful form submissions.